To change your logo go to the 'Page Master' under the 'Design' menu

 Maggie and Mae

 All the new foals and the six original ponies are doing very well.
-S Sadie had an operation to remove a malignant sarcoid but recovered and is now doing very well.
-Maggie has now been backed and her training is progressing well.
-Sadie and Dorothy are now being ridden and are on loan and Delilah and Ossie now have lovely new homes.
-Daphne and Melodie (must be kept together), Samson and Mae are still avaliable for rehoming to forever homes.
+Sadie had an operation to remove a malignant sarcoid but recovered and is now doing very well.
+Sadie, Maggie and Dorothy are now being ridden and are on loan and Delilah and Ossie now have lovely new homes.
+Daphne and Melodie have now been backed and are doing well with their training.
+Daphne, Melodie Samson and Mae are still avaliable for rehoming to forever homes.
 If you feel you could offer a home to these ponies please contact Diane Barclay-Bernard on 01580 831266.

 Ossie and Mae